- Home

 Radiation therapy for bladder cancer

 Radiation therapy, also called radiotherapy, uses a controlled dose of radiation to kill or damage cancer cells.
 The radiation is usually in the form of x-ray beams.
-Radiation therapy to treat bladder cancer is used as part of trimodal therapy, either on its own or combined with chemotherapy.
+Radiation therapy to treat bladder cancer may be used on its own, combined with chemotherapy (chemoradiation) or as part of trimodal therapy.

 You will meet with the radiation oncology team to plan your treatment.
-It is common to have more imaging scans to help pinpoint the exact area to receive the radiation.
-During a radiation therapy session, you will lie on an examination table and a machine will direct the radiation towards your bladder.
-The treatment is painless and can’t be seen or felt.
+It is common to have more imaging scans to help pinpoint the area to receive the radiation.
+During a treatment session, you will lie on an examination table and a machine will direct the radiation towards your bladder.
+The treatment is painless.

 Side effects of radiation therapy